vizzuhq/vizzu-lib/docs/content/tutorial/5-group-stack.md

 }, { regroupStrategy: 'fade' })
 ```

-To get a stacked chart, you just have to move the added dimension to the same channel
+To stack a grouped chart, you just have to move the added dimension to the same
-where the measure is: the y-axis.
+channel where the measure is: the y-axis.

 ```javascript { "title": "...stacking your chart" }
 chart.animate({